 As the holidays grow closer, you may be preparing your home to host family or friends for an extended period of time.
-Amidst the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to divert possible holiday plumbing catastrophes.
-Fix existing problems now to keep from dealing with that uncomfortable plumbing emergency with a house full of guests.
-If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that doesn’t function properly, have those concerns addressed by a professional plumber before your guests arrive.
+Amid the cleaning and meal preparations, don’t forget to give some attention to your home’s plumbing system to divert possible holiday plumbing disasters.
+Address current concerns now to avoid dealing with that uncomfortable plumbing emergency with a house full of guests.

+If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that isn’t working correctly, have those concerns addressed by a professional plumber before your guests arrive.

 Is it time to give your drains some seriously overdue attention?
-You likely rely on a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often won’t fix the issue.
-Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can keep your drains from getting clogged and causing murky water and a smell that you would have to address with those guests.
+You likely rely on a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often will not fix the issue.
+Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can prevent your drains from getting clogged and causing murky water and a smell that you would have to address with those guests.

 If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their time at your home.
-Don’t forget that newer water heaters are more energy efficient, so if yours is over 10-15 years old, it may be time to consider looking into a new one to ensure you don’t have that sudden burst of cold water for multiple days.
-And if you’ve got a house full of guests, wait at least 15 minutes between showers to allow time for hot water to restock.
+Don’t forget that newer water heaters are more energy efficient, so if yours is more than 10-15 years old, it may be time to start looking into a new one to ensure you don’t have that sudden burst of cold water for several days in a row.
+And if you’ve got a house full of guests, wait at least 15 minutes between showers to give time for hot water to restock.

 From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 727-219-2471 if you’ve found any last minute plumbing issues that you would rather not put on your holiday guests!